pkgxdev/pkgx/README.md

 tea is creating new technologies that will change how open source is funded.
-This software is an essential part of that endeavor and is released prior to our protocol in order bootstrap the open source revolution.
+This software is an essential part of that endeavor and is released prior to our protocol in order to bootstrap the open source revolution.

 ## I have another question